ghiscoding/angular-markdown-editor/readme.md

 }
 ```

-### External function calls through $rootScope.markdownEditorObjects
+## External function calls through $rootScope.markdownEditorObjects
 ###### starting with Angular-Markdown-Editor version 1.1.0
 For conveniencies and for possible external function calls, Angular-Markdown-Editor saves each of the Markdown Editors inside `$rootScope.markdownEditorObjects[editorName]`.
-This basically means that on any define editor, we could call any of the [Bootstrap Markdown Editor - API functions](http://www.codingdrama.com/bootstrap-markdown/).
+This basically means that on any defined editor, we could call some of the [Bootstrap Markdown Editor - API functions](http://www.codingdrama.com/bootstrap-markdown/).

-This varies with previous subject of (Event Hooks), since using the `$rootScope.markdownEditorObjects` can be called at any and makes perfect for example on a function attached to a button (for example an external button for a Full Screen Preview as shown below).
+This varies with previous subject of (Event Hooks), since using the `$rootScope.markdownEditorObjects` can be called at any time and makes perfect sense on buttons that are outside of the editor.
+Take for example an external button for a Full Screen Preview as it is shown in code below.

 For example HTML
 ```html